Skip to content

 The AI Interactions view groups data by trace ID, similar to how Explore Traces shows both spans and traces views.
 Each row in the AI Interactions table represents a single AI interaction — a trace that contains one or more AI spans.

-The table columns are the same as in the AI Spans view, with one additional column:
+The table columns are the same as in the AI Spans view, with one addition:

 ColumnDescription